Hossein-Fazel/pychat/README.md

 ## Usage

 1. **Run the Server and Client**:
-   - Open two terminal windows.
+   - Open terminal.
-   - In the first terminal, run the chat application:
+   - In the terminal, run the chat application:
      ```bash
      python chat.py
      ```